NixOS/nix.dev/source/tutorials/nix-language.md

     builtins.toString

-Most of them are implemented in the Nix language interpreter itself, which means they usually execute faster than their equivalents implemented in the Nix language.
+Most of them are implemented in the Nix language interpreter itself, which means they usually execute faster than their equivalents implemented in Nix language.

 [nix-operators]: https://nixos.org/manual/nix/unstable/language/operators.html
 [nix-builtins]: https://nixos.org/manual/nix/stable/expressions/builtins.html

 ### `pkgs.lib`

-The [`nixpkgs`][nixpkgs] repository contains an attribute set called `lib`, which provides a large number of useful functions.
+The [`nixpkgs`][nixpkgs] repository contains an attribute set called [`lib`][nixpkgs-lib], which provides a large number of useful functions.

 :::{note}
 The Nixpkgs manual lists all [Nixpkgs library functions][nixpkgs-functions].